Water hardness sensor error

 Common Symptoms & Causes

-This issue is most commonly caused by a faulty or corroded water hardness sensor, a clogged softener unit, or general wear to the sensor’s electrical connections over time.
+These issues usually stem from a faulty or corroded water hardness sensor, a clogged softener unit, or general wear on the sensor’s electrical connections over time.

 Safety First